underlines/awesome-ml/llm-tools.md

 - [AFFiNE](https://github.com/toeverything/AFFiNE) knowledge base as a Notion, Miro and Airtable alternative with multimodal AI generation
 - [data-to-paper](https://github.com/Technion-Kishony-lab/data-to-paper) AI driven research from data with human-verifiability
 - [ragapp](https://github.com/ragapp/ragapp) Easy Agentic RAG for Enterprise based on LlamaIndex
+- [Argilla](https://github.com/argilla-io/argilla) human expert rating platform to improve AI output quality based to be used for RLHF and other techniques

 ## Browser Extensions